tauri-apps/tauri/.changes/api-export-type.md

 "api": patch
 ---

-Use `export type` to export TS types.
+Use `export type` to export TS types, enums and interfaces.